dkaoster/rollup-plugin-generate-image-sizes/README.md

 `skipExisting` (default: true | `boolean`): whether we should skip existing images that have already been resized. a false value means that images will be regenerated and overwritten every single time this script is run.

 `maxParallel` (default: 4 | `int`): the max number of parallel images that can be processed concurrently.

+`outputManifest` (default: null | `string`): the file to output a json containing all the images this plugin generated.

 ## License
 MIT